openhab/org.openhab.binding.zwave/doc/thermofloor/heatitzrelay_0_0.md

 ### Parameter 10: Time interval between meter reports.

 Time interval between meter reports.
-Configures the time interval between when meter reports for reporting the energy (kWh) consumed by the load connected to the relay output.

-0 – 8,640 = 0 – 864 seconds.
-Default value is 90 (900 seconds) which will cause reports to be sent every 15 minute.
+<p&gtConfigures the time interval between when meter reports for reporting the energy (kWh) consumed by the load connected to the relay output. </p&gt <p&gt0 – 8,640 = 0 – 864 seconds.
+Default value is 90 (900 seconds) which will cause reports to be sent every 15 minute.</p&gt
 Values in the range 0 to 8640 may be set.

 The manufacturer defined default value is ```90```.